axa-ch/design-tokens/README.md

 ### Tailwind Usage

-You can extend you `tailwind.config.js` file as follows:
+You can extend your `tailwind.config.js` file as follows:

 ```js
 module.exports = {